MarioDimitrovvv/messaging-app/README.md

 # Messagin App

-## This is app for chatting with all of your friends and maybe make some new friends :)
+## This is app for chatting with all of your friends in Realtime and maybe make some new friends :)

 ## How to run the server